DispatchMe/meteor-short-url/README.md

     //   totalRequests: 10,
     //   every: 60000
     // },
+    // collectionName: '', // Overwrite the default collection for short urls
     fallbackUrl: 'https://go.to.here.if.the.redirect.fails',
-    // debug: true // Make it verbose
+    // debug: true // Make it verbose,
-  });
+    // payload: { foo: bar } // Abillity to add payload for events
+    startServer: true // Start the http(s) restpoint, default is false });

   // Create a short url